TacoQ Logo

 environment:

-TACOQ_DATABASE_URL: postgresql://user:password@localhost:5432/tacoq
+TACOQ_DATABASE_URL: postgresql://user:password@postgres:5432/tacoq

-TACOQ_BROKER_URL: amqp://user:password@localhost:5672
+TACOQ_BROKER_URL: amqp://user:password@rabbitmq:5672

 rabbitmq: